Deltares/MeshKernel/docs/design.md

 the local scope of the \ref meshkernelapi::mkernel_refine_mesh_based_on_samples function an instance of the \ref meshkernel::MeshRefinement class is created, the Refine method is executed and the resulting mesh is saved in the `meshInstances` vector.
-The client retrieves the last state of the mesh using the \ref meshkernelapi::mkernel_get_mesh function, where all information required for rendering the new mesh (the nodes, the edges, and the faces) is copied from the library state to flat arrays.
+The client retrieves the last state of the mesh using the \ref meshkernelapi::mkernel_get_mesh2d function, where all information required for rendering the new mesh (the nodes, the edges, and the faces) is copied from the library state to flat arrays.
 This extra copy is required for clients that cannot communicate an array of structures at the API level (C# and C++ clients could potentially do this, FORTRAN clients not ).